Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Introduction

 \subsection{Outline}

 This paper is organized as follows.
 Section \ref{sec: problem_statement} introduces the ReLU robustness certification problem as well as its basic LP and SDP relaxations.
 In Section \ref{sec: partitioned_lp_relaxation}, we study the effect of partitioning the input uncertainty set for the LP relaxation.
-After developing formal guarantees for its effectiveness, we develop a two-part partitioning strategy that optimally reduces the worst-case relaxation error.
-Similarly, in Section \ref{sec: partitioned_sdp_relaxation} we study the partitioned SDP relaxation and propose an optimal two-part partitioning scheme.
-Section \ref{sec: simulation_results} demonstrates the developed methods on numerical examples and studies the effectiveness of partitioning the LP and SDP as the network grows in width and depth.
+After developing formal guarantees for its effectiveness, we develop a branching strategy that optimally reduces the worst-case relaxation error for networks with a single hidden layer.
+We then extend our theoretically principled LP branching scheme to a multi-layer branching heuristic.
+Similarly, in Section \ref{sec: partitioned_sdp_relaxation} we study the partitioned SDP relaxation, bound its error, and propose a coordinate-wise branching scheme to minimize the bound.
+Section \ref{sec: simulation_results} demonstrates the developed methods on numerical examples and studies the effectiveness of branching on the LP and SDP as the network grows in width and depth.
 Finally, we conclude in Section \ref{sec: conclusions}.